ssvlabs/ssv/docs/specs/NETWORKING.md

 There are several types of nodes in the network:

-`Operator` node is responsible for signing validators duties. \
+`Operator` is responsible for executing validators duties. \
 It holds relevant registry data and the validators consensus data.

 `Bootnode` is a public peer which is responsible for helping new peers to find other peers in the network.
-It has a static (and stable) ENR so other peers could join the network easily.
+It has a stable ENR that is provided with default configuration, so other peers could join the network easily.

-`Exporter` node role is to export information from the network. \
+`Exporter` is a public peer that is responsible for collecting and exporting information from the network. \
-It collects registry data (validators / operators) and consensus data (decided messages chains) of all validators in the network.
+It collects registry data and consensus data (decided messages) of all the validators in the network. \
+It has a stable ENR that is provided with default configuration, so it will have a stable connection with all peers and won't be affected by scoring, prunning, backoff etc.

 ### Identity

 Identity in the network is based on two types of keys:

-`Network Key` is used to create peer ID by all network peers. \
+`Network Key` is used to create network/[libp2p identity](https://docs.libp2p.io/concepts/peer-id) (`peer.ID`),
-All messages from a peer are signed using this key and verified by other peers with the corresponding public key. \
+will be used by all network peers to setup a secured connection. \
-Unless provided, the key will be generated and saved locally for future use.
+Unless provided, the key will be generated and stored locally for future use, and can be revoked in case it was compromised.

-`Operator Key` is used for decryption of shares keys that are used for signing consensus messages and duties. \
+`Operator Key` is used for decryption of share's keys that are used for signing/verifying consensus messages and duties. \
 Exporter and Bootnode does not hold this key.